Ammonium carbonate

-Ammonium carbonate is a salt with the chemical formula (NH4)2CO3.
-Since it readily degrades to gaseous ammonia and carbon dioxide upon heating, it is used as a leavening agent and also as smelling salt.
+Ammonium carbonate is a chemical compound with the chemical formula [NH4]2CO3|auto=1.
+It is an ammonium salt of carbonic acid.
+It is composed of ammonium cations [NH4]+ and carbonate anions CO3(2−).
+Since ammonium carbonate readily degrades to gaseous ammonia and carbon dioxide upon heating, it is used as a leavening agent and also as smelling salt.
 It is also known as baker's ammonia and is a predecessor to the more modern leavening agents baking soda and baking powder.
 It is a component of what was formerly known as sal volatile and salt of hartshorn, and produces a pungent smell when baked.
+It comes in the form of a white powder or block, with a molar mass of 96.09 g/mol and a density of 1.50 g/cm3.
+It is a strong electrolyte.

 Production

 Ammonium carbonate is produced by combining carbon dioxide and aqueous ammonia.
 About 80,000 tons/year were produced as of 1997.